Table of Contents

 Data science tools in R and Python, for the Masters of Business Analytics program.

-- Computing in Optimization and Statistics
+- MIT Computing in Optimization and Statistics

 IAP 2018, Instructor